 Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines

-During offline replay, humans and AI agents simulate goals they did not pursue — caching solutions into a shared predictive representation that explains a counterintuitive human bias and improves RL generalization to thousands of unseen worlds.
+During offline replay, humans and AI agents simulate pursuit of goals they did not pursue — caching solutions into a shared predictive representation that explains a counterintuitive human bias and improves RL generalization to 10,000 unseen worlds.

 People are faster at new tasks when they reuse an old path — even when the reused path is longer than the optimal shortcut.
 We argue this happens because, during offline replay, humans and AI agents simulate goals they didn't pursue — caching solutions into a shared predictive representation.
 The same algorithm explains a behavioral bias in people and scales an RL agent to 10,000 unseen Craftax worlds.

 - Algorithm.
-Multitask Preplay: replay one task; preplay the goals you observed but didn't pursue; cache the resulting trajectories into a shared predictive representation.
+Multitask Preplay: replay one task; preplay the goals you observed but didn't pursue; cache the resulting solutions into a shared predictive representation.

 - Behavioral evidence.
-Across grid-world and Craftax experiments (n≈100/each, 5 pre-registered predictions), people behave as if they have preemptively rehearsed goals before they encounter them — faster RTs at familiar junctures pointing toward an unannounced goal, partial path reuse even when the new shortcut is shorter.
+Across five behavioral experiments in grid-worlds and 2D Minecraft (Craftax) — n=100 each, with preregistered predictions — people behave as if they have preemptively rehearsed goals before they encounter them: lower response times at familiar junctures pointing toward an unannounced goal, and partial reuse of old paths even when a shorter route is available.

 - AI scaling.
-Beats Dyna, Universal Value Functions, Universal Successor Features, and Hindsight Experience Replay on transfer to 10,000 held-out Craftax environments.
+Beats Dyna, Universal Value Function Approximators (UVFA), Universal Successor Feature Approximators (USFA), and Hindsight Experience Replay (HER) on transfer to 10,000 held-out Craftax environments.

 - Bridging.
-One computational idea — offline counterfactual simulation — connects human behavioral biases to RL generalization.
-AI and cognitive science can keep informing each other on this template.
+One computational idea — offline counterfactual simulation — connects a human behavioral bias to RL generalization, a template for AI and cognitive science to keep informing each other.

 Do RL agents really need to replan from scratch for every new goal?
 Why do rodents "preplay" goals they haven't pursued?